jonnyhoeven/workshop/README.md

 ### Deploy using a manifest files from code

-Normally you'll want to deploy your applications using a manifest file, so you can keep track of your deployments and easily replicate them across different clusters.
-And of course, you can use version control to keep track of changes.
+Normally you'll want to deploy using a manifest file, so you can keep track of your `deployments` and easily replicate them across different clusters.
+With version control to keep track of changes.

-- First Make sure your changed path to same folder as this `README.md` file.
+__Before we start make sure you're in the correct working directory__

 - Create the `cat-app` namespace again using kubectl: